logo

 1. Click the Apple® icon in the top left corner of your screen.

-2. Click System Preferences > Software Update.
+2. Click System Settings > General > Software Update.

 The Asurion® trademarks and logos are the property of Asurion, LLC.
 All rights reserved.
 All other trademarks are the property of their respective owners.
 Asurion is not affiliated with, sponsored by, or endorsed by any of the respective owners of the other trademarks appearing herein.